 In the heating mode, however, the blades push air up, helping the fan to better distribute heat.
 Here’s how:

 - As the blades move, they draw in air from around the room and push it up toward the ceiling.

 - The force of the air pushes the air at the top of the room toward the walls, at the outer edges.

 - Then, the air moves back down to the ground.

 - Since air at the top of a room is warmer, the entire room starts to feel warmer as the air is pushed back down to the bottom of the room.

 - The process repeats.

 - The room gets warmer and warmer.

 Unlike your heater or air conditioner, you shouldn’t turn ceiling fans on and let them run continuously, even when you’re not in the room.
 In most cases, to benefit from ceiling fan use, you need to be in the room to take advantage of the enhanced heating.
-You don’t want work your way through the home, turning on ceiling fans, and then leaving the room.
-The fans won’t distribute heat throughout the home.
+You don’t want to work your way through the home, turning on ceiling fans, and then leaving the room.
+The fans won’t distribute heat throughout your home.